carlosbuss1/Health_Prediction_Architecture/README.md

 - **Assumption**: High-resolution diagnostics are critical for initial identification of severe health conditions
 - and functional pathways.
 - Shotgun Metagenomic Sequencing was recommended for deep diagnostic insights.
-- **Assumption**: Ongoing condition monitoring is essential for long-term management but must be cost-effective.
+- Ongoing condition monitoring is essential for long-term management but must be cost-effective (but not considered here).
 - 16S rRNA Sequencing was suggested as a complementary method for routine follow-ups.

 **Shotgun Metagenomic Sequencing**